- – International

 In support of the movement, we bring together policymakers, development practitioners, representatives from financial institutions and philanthropies, and private sector actors to examine the commercial perspective of investing in water and the policy dimensions of blended finance and impact investing for water.

-The video below details the inspirational story of Sir Ronald Cohen, the father of social investment.
+The video below details the inspirational story of Sir Ronald Cohen, the father of social impact investment.

 In general, there are different ways to invest in water, starting with simply buying the shares of those companies that make everything from pipes, pumps, meters, filters and other equipment and infrastructure, to investments in the water utilities, water purification and treatment companies, innovative water technologies, environmental services and capacity building entities, all delivering positive social and environmental impact.
 Other investments in water include purchasing water rights, investing in water-rich farmland and agriculture, water index, exchange-traded funds (ETF), water commodity stocks and holdings.
 Some are more ethical than others and the choice depends on individual pursuits and intentions.